koordinator-sh/website/docs/designs/fine-grained-cpu-orchestration.md

 #### Compatible

-In order to be compatible with the existing NodeResourceTopology instances and prevent koordlet from conflicting with existing components, when koordlet creates a NodeResourceTopology, add the prefix `koord-` before the name to distinguish it, and add the label `app.kubernetes.io/managed-by=Koordinator` describes the node is managed by Koordinator.
+The koordlet creates or updates NodeResourceTopology periodically.
+The name of NodeResourceTopology is same as the name of Node. and add the label `app.kubernetes.io/managed-by=Koordinator` describes the node is managed by Koordinator.

 #### Extension

 At present, the NodeResourceTopology lacks some information, and it is temporarily written in the NodeResourceTopology in the form of annotations or labels:

-- The annotation `kubelet.koordinator.sh/cpu-manger-policy` describes the kubelet CPU manager policy and options.
+- The annotation `kubelet.koordinator.sh/cpu-manager-policy` describes the kubelet CPU manager policy and options.
 The scheme is defined as follows:

 ```go
 const (